Exploration and Incentivizing Participation in Randomized Trials: Heterogeneous agents

 \xhdr{Statistical model.} Given an adversary \adv, the average score $\advF(a)$ and the estimation error $\err(\mech\mid\adv)$ are defined exactly the same as in the homogeneous case, as per \refeq{eq:adv-averages-new} and \refeq{eq:err-defn}.
 The estimation error is defined assuming truthful reporting.

-\begin{remark} Under truthful reporting, the adversary controls everything that is observed by the mechanism.
-An alternative interpretation, not contingent on truthful reporting, is as follows: in the definition of the estimation error, the adversary controls reported types directly (and consequently, the private types are irrelevant). \end{remark}
+\begin{remark} Under truthful reporting, the adversary controls the types observed by the mechanism (because reported types are just private types, which are selected by the adversary).
+An alternative interpretation for the statistical model, not contingent on truthful reporting, is that the adversary controls reported types directly (and then the private types are irrelevant). \end{remark}

 \xhdr{Economic model.} The definitions are extended to include the agents' types, as per the semantics described above.
 In what follows, consider an agent with type $\type = (\pubtype,\subtype)\in \pubtypes\times\subtypes$.